 It’s also common for labor to stall once you arrive at your chosen birthplace (especially if you’re laboring under fluorescent lights!), so that’s why it’s a good idea to go in when labor is in full force, not when contractions are mild or intermittent.

-Knowing the signs of prodromal labor vs full-on labor MAY save you time, energy, and unnecessary medical interventions.
+Knowing the signs of non-labor contractions vs. false labor vs full-on labor MAY save you time, energy, and unnecessary medical interventions.

-So how can you tell if and when labor is “real?”… We’re not going to lie—it can be confusing.
-After all, false labor may feel pretty darn convincing.
-But there are a few hallmarks you can use to determine if what you’re feeling is the real deal or just a practice run.
+So how can you tell if and when labor has truly started and baby is on the way?
+We’re not going to lie—it can be confusing.
+After all, prodromal labor may feel pretty darn convincing.
+But there are a few hallmarks you can use to determine if what you’re feeling is the real deal or just a long warm-up.

 False labor contractions may be erratic, in terms of both time and intensity.
 They may come every two minutes, then twelve, then seven, for a varied amount of time.
 You might even be able to sleep through them.
 Often, prodromal labor contractions are felt mostly in the front of the uterus.